 Knut Schoch is known in the European early music scene as one of the leading young tenors.
 His concentration on text in this genre gives him the optimal advantage for the classical and romantic song repertoire, which he performed successfully all over the world: Together with the guitarist Carsten Linck he recorded Schubert’s „Schöne Müllerin“ and early 19th century guitar songs, he presented the well-known Schubert song cycles with Eckart Begemann as well as Ludger Rémy on fortepiano and performed Lied repertoire from Schubert to Liszt with Mathias Weber on his Érard fortepiano.
-Together with Johannes Debus and Henning Lucius (piano) he has for more than fifteen years been creating exceptional Lied programmes and has also been greatly inspired through his work with Norman Shetler.
+Together with Johannes Debus and Henning Lucius and other pianists, he has for more than twenty years been creating exceptional Lied programmes and has also been greatly inspired through his intensive work with Norman Shetler.

-Knut Schoch is much in demand as a soloist both at home and abroad, performing all over Europe, in America, Asia, and Australia appearing regularly at leading festivals including the Göttingen and Halle Händel Festival, Vienna, Milano, Paris, Copenhagen, Stockholm, Tokyo and the Flandern Festival.
+Knut Schoch is much in demand as a soloist both at home and abroad, performing all over Europe, in America, Asia, and Australia appearing regularly at leading festivals including the Göttingen and Halle Händel Festival, Vienna, Milano, Paris, Copenhagen, Stockholm, Tokyo, Shanghai, and the Flandern Festival.
 Many radio and television recordings as well as more than 100 CDs ( a.o. with Acanthus, Amphion, ars, BrilliantRecords, Carus, cpo, capriccio, DeutscheHarmoniaMundi, Naxos, Sony) reflect the range of his activities.
-He has worked with many well-known ensembles and has appeared with well-known conductors such as Ivor Bolton, Thomas Hengelbrock, Jos van Immerseel, Konrad Junghänel, Ton Koopman, Sigiswald Kuijken, Gustav Leonhardt and Joshua Rifkin.
+He has worked with many important ensembles and has appeared with well-known conductors such as Ivor Bolton, Thomas Hengelbrock, Jos van Immerseel, Konrad Junghänel, Ton Koopman, Sigiswald Kuijken, Gustav Leonhardt and Joshua Rifkin.

 Among other awards Knut Schoch received a prize at the 1999 International Musica antiqua Competition in Brugge / Belgium.